 Read more about the causes of meningitis.

 This may mean going to the accident and emergency (A&E) department of your local hospital in the middle of the night.
-Do not wait for the purple rash to appear, because not everyone gets a rash.

-Read more information about how meningitis is diagnosed.
+Read more about how meningitis is diagnosed.

-Read more information about how meningitis is treated.
+Read more about how meningitis is treated.

 Up to a quarter of people may experience complications of meningitis, such as hearing loss, after having bacterial meningitis.